This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Naschmarkt

 Dating back to the 16th century, the Naschmarkt initially had stalls selling milk and dairy products alone.
 From 1793 onwards, according to the laws of the time, fruit and vegetables that didn’t arrive in Vienna via the Danube had to be sold at the Naschmarkt.
-When Vienna’s second river, the Wien River, was covered around 1900, the Naschmarkt was expanded to its current form.

 Today, the Naschmarkt features around 120 stands with fruit, vegetables, spices, sweets and other treats from all over the world.
-The market stalls are not open in the evenings.
-However, you can have dinner or drinks at one of the market’s bars and restaurants.
-The latter offer dishes from traditional Viennese cuisine to Asian specialities.
+You can have lunch at one of the market’s bars and restaurants or experience Vienna’s multicultural food scene on this Naschmarkt Food Tasting Tour.

 If you happen to be in Vienna on a Saturday morning, don’t miss the flea market at the end of the Naschmarkt.
-For a culinary experience across Vienna’s multicultural food scene, check out this Naschmarkt Food Tasting Tour.

 Stalls with fruit and vegetables in front of a green kiosk with a red and white tent in Naschmarkt.